dynatrace-extensions/dynatrace-extensions-vscode/docs/_documentation/01-start-pre-requisites.md

 toc: true
 ---

+Everything you need to start using the Copilot.

 ## Visual Studio Code

 This is pretty obvious, the Extensions Copilot exists as an Extension for Visual Studio Code.